noiseprotocol/noise_spec/noise.md

 mixed into a secret key variable (**`k`**).
 This key is used to encrypt static public keys and handshake payloads.

-During a Noise handshake, when static public keys and handshake payloads are transmitted their plaintext will be mixed into a hash variable (**`h`**).
+During a Noise handshake, when public keys and handshake payloads are transmitted their plaintext will be mixed into a hash variable (**`h`**).
 The current `h` value will be authenticated with every handshake ciphertext, to ensure that handshake ciphertexts are bound to context from earlier messages.